sassoftware/sas-container-recipes/README.md

 `kubectl create --file` or `kubectl replace --file` on the manifests inside the kubernetes directory.
 - Note: If you are running the build process process multiple times then use `kubectl replace` to add your new manifests instead of `kubectl create`.

 Then add hosts to your Kubernetes Ingress for `sas-viya-httpproxy` and other services using `kubectl edit ingress`.
+In the following example, `sas-viya-http.<mycompany>.com` represents the _ingress-path_.

 ```